AhmedAlkh/password-generator/README.md

 # Password Generator

 ## Updates
-- Added validation messages for the 4 character type prompts
-- Added global variables to declare all 4 character types
+- Second attempt, fresh start

 ## To Do
+- If windows alert asks user to please try again, they should be asked to input info again rather than carry on
-- link the charactor types so that if they are confirmed to be used, they are included in the password
+- link the charactor types so that if they are confirmed to be used, they are included in the final password
 - Add "Password is being generated" message when all password criteria has been selected
-- Generate "return" password to text box
+- Final password is sent to text box